Ahdhn/RXMeshDocs/docs/rxmesh/run_kernel.md

 This overload performs all the setup work.
 It is the most flexible but also expects more inputs.

 - `op`: A list of one or more query operations to be used inside the kernel.
-See [Supported Query Types](run_query_kernel.md#supported-queries-types).
+See [Supported query types](for_each.md#supported-query-types).
 - `oriented`: Whether query results need to be sorted.
 - `with_vertex_valence`: Whether to precompute vertex valences and store them in shared memory.
 - `is_concurrent`: Whether the queries will be accessed concurrently in the same kernel body.